Saibot393/LocknKey/README.md

 ### Languages:

-The module contains an English and a German translation
+The module contains an English and a German translation.
+If you want additional languages to be supported [let me know](https://github.com/Saibot393/Rideable/issues).

 ---